Paano Mawala ang Pimples: How to Fight Acne and Boost Your Self-Esteem

 Acne treatments take time to work.
 It’s normal to feel frustrated when yet another product has failed, but it’s also important not to become disheartened.
 Soldier on but manage your expectations.
 According to the AAD, you should give an acne treatment four to six weeks before you start seeing any improvement and two to three months to see your acne clearing.

-Be consistent with your skincare regimen, which should at least include cleansing, toning, and treatment that specifically targets acne.
+Be consistent with your regimen, which should at least include cleansing, toning, and treatment that specifically targets acne.
 If you’re wondering, paano mawala ang peklat ng pimples, try Eskinol Pimple Fighting Deep Cleanser, which helps remove deep-seated dirt and excess oil, and fades pimple marks.

 Just own the skin you’re in.